devops-den/aspnet-core-migration/README.md

 7) Converted "Context.Request.QueryString["CategoryId"]" to "Context.Request.Query["CategoryId"].ToString();"

-   Need to check this if the above didn't work -> https://forums.asp.net/t/2141710.aspx?Request+QueryString+
+   [Need to check this if the above didn't work] (https://forums.asp.net/t/2141710.aspx?Request+QueryString+)

 8) Converted "HtmlHelper" to "IHtmlHelper".

 9) Using Dependency Injection for appsettings.